 Where RT= Reverberation time in second, V= Room Volume in cubic feet, A=Total room absorption in SqmSabins, x= air absorbent coefficient.

-For speech, the space should have relatively lower reverberation time.
-Generally it covers a narrow range of frequency spectra in lower mid level (about 170 to 4000 Hz, for an average dynamic range of 42 dB).
-The optimum RT for speech in the English language is 0.8 to 1.2 and the recommended optimum RT for Bengali language ranges from 0.5s to 0.8s (BNBC, 2015).
+For speech, space should have relatively lower reverberation time.
+Generally, it covers a narrow range of frequency spectra in lower mid-level (about 170 to 4000 Hz, for an average dynamic range of 42 dB).
+The optimum RT for speech in the English language is 0.8 to 1.2 and the recommended optimum RT for the Bengali language ranges from 0.5s to 0.8s (BNBC, 2015).

-Percentage of Syllable Articulation (PSA): The percentage of meaningless syllables correctly written by listeners are called the Percentage of Syllable Articulation.
+Percentage of Syllable Articulation (PSA)

+The percentage of meaningless syllables correctly written by listeners is called the Percentage of Syllable Articulation.
 In ideal condition (no, noise, speech level 75 dB), the minimum admissible PSA should be 75% for a satisfactory Speech Intelligibility (BNBC, 2015).

+Sound Pressure Level

-Sound Pressure Level: In a space with a low background noise (<20 dB) and a minimum RT (close to 0.0 s), a maximum Percentage Syllable Articulation (PSA), and thus Speech Intelligibility can be achieved at a sound pressure level of speech ranging from 60 dB to 70 dB.
+In a space with low background noise (<20 dB) and a minimum RT (close to 0.0 s), a maximum Percentage Syllable Articulation (PSA), and thus Speech Intelligibility can be achieved at a sound pressure level of speech ranging from 60 dB to 70 dB.
 For speech halls with higher background noise (>20 dB), the recommended SNR is +15 dB for children and at least +6 dB for adults.

+Diffusion of Sound

-Diffusion of Sound:Diffusion of sound should be achieved in any space, so that certain key acoustical properties, like sound pressure level, reverberation time etc. are the same anywhere in the space.
+Diffusion of sound should be achieved in any space, so that certain key acoustical properties, like sound pressure level, reverberation time, etc. are the same anywhere in the space.
 The difference between sound pressure levels of any two points in the audience area should not be greater than 6 dB(BNBC, 2015).

 METHODOLOGY

 This paper examines the acoustical condition during two time periods.
 First, the selected case jury room was analyzed through measuring RT and determining SNR calculating the sound pressure level and diffusion of sound to find out the existing condition of speech intelligibility.
 Then, the room was redesigned by placing vertical panels in the hollow spaces of the waffle ceiling and measured through the same perimeters to analyze the differences between the two situations.

-Case Jury Room Selection: In Bangladesh, there are 22 universities with an architecture department and among these universities, 14 are located in Dhaka (Aman & Joarder, 2017).
+Case Jury Room Selection

+In Bangladesh, there are 22 universities with an architecture department and among these universities, 14 are located in Dhaka (Aman & Joarder, 2017).
 Most of the listed universities in Dhaka have designed or renovated architecture jury rooms.
 One jury room is needed to be selected as ‘case jury room’ on which the performance of speech intelligibility will be tested.
-The criteria for selection of the case jury room was based on the following factors (Aman & Joarder, 2017).
+The criteria for the selection of the case jury room were based on the following factors (Aman & Joarder, 2017).

 Location of the university would be in the urban context of Dhaka.

-The jury room must be located on designed and planned campus.
+The jury room must be located on a designed and planned campus.

-Year of completion of the building should be within last 10 years (2007-2017).
+Year of completion of the building should be within the last 10 years (2007-2017).

 Jury room should be designated and designed mainly for jury purpose.